pu2clr/SI4735/README.md

 ![Basic Schematic Eagle version](./extras/images/basic_schematic_eagle.png)

-#### The picture below shows the SI4735-D60 pinout
+#### The picture below shows the SI4735-D60/SI4730-D60 pinout (SSOP)

 ![Si4735-D60 pinout](./extras/images/Si4735-D60-pinout.png)

-#### The picture below shows the SI4732-A10 pinout
+#### The picture below shows the SI4732-A10 pinout (16L SOIC Package)

 ![Si4732-A10 pinout](./extras/images/SI4732_A10_pinout.png)

+* The SI4735-D60 and SI4732-A10 have SSB patch support
 * __See some Shortwave antenna configuration on__  [Si47XX ANTENNA, SCHEMATIC, LAYOUT, AND DESIGN GUIDELINES; AN383](https://www.silabs.com/documents/public/application-notes/AN383.pdf)

 * __Pay attention to the appropriated Arduino pinout to select the correct interrupt (IRQ), RST, SDIO and SCLK pins.
 The previous table shows some Arduino board pinout__.
-* __The Si473X SEN pin (16 on SSOP version and 6 on QFN version) when connected to the ground, the I²C bus address is 0x11.
+* __Be sure about the pinout of your device and Arduino connections.
+For example: the Si4735-D60/Si4730_D60 SEN pin (16 on SSOP version and 6 on QFN version) when connected to the ground, the I²C bus address is 0x11.
 When this pin is connected to +3.3V, the I²C bus address is 0x63__.
 See the functions [getDeviceI2CAddress](https://pu2clr.github.io/SI4735/#getdevicei2caddress) and [setDeviceI2CAddress](https://pu2clr.github.io/SI4735/#setdevicei2caddress) to correct setup.
 If you follow the schematic used in this project, you do not need to do anything (the default I²C bus address is 0x11).
 If you do not know how this pin is configured on the board, use [getDeviceI2CAddress](https://pu2clr.github.io/SI4735/#getdevicei2caddress).

 <BR>